-Item Description Distance/Metric Management
+Item Description

+Distance/Metric Mana gement

 Distance Set the administrative distance that a RIP route learns.
 Range: 1-255.

 IP Address Set the IP address of RIP route.

 Netmask Set the netmask of RIP route.

 ACL Name Set ACL name of RIP route.

 Metric The metric of received route or sent route from the interface.
-Range: 0-16.
-Policy in/out Select from "in" and "out".
+Policy in/out Range: 0-16.
+Select from "in" and "out".
 Interface Select interface of the route.
 ACL Name Access control list name of the route strategy.
 Filter Policy Policy Type Select from "access-list" and "prefix-list".
 Policy Name User-defined prefix-list name.
 Policy in/out Select from "in" and "out".
-Interface Select interface from "cellular0", "FE1" and "FE0".
-Passive Interface Passive Interface Select interface from "cellular0" and "FE1", "FE0".
-Interface Interface Select interface from "cellular0", "FE1" and "FE0".
+Interface Select interface from "cellular0", "FE".
+Passive Interface Passive Interface Select interface from "cellular0" and "FE".
+Interface Interface Select interface from "cellular0", "FE".
 Send Version Select from "default", "v1" and "v2".
 Receive Version Select from "default", "v1" and "v2".
 Split-Horizon Select from "enable" and "disable".
 Authentication Mode Select from "text" and "md5".
 Authentication String The authentication key for package interaction in RIPV2.
 Authentication Key-chain The authentication key-chain for package interaction in RIPV2.
 Neighbor IP Address Set RIP neighbor's IP address manually.
 Network IP Address The IP address of interface for RIP publishing.
-Netmask The netmask of interface for RIP publishing.
+The netmask of interface for RIP publishing.